 Now that you have a deeper understanding of the golf skins scoring format, how likely are you to play it the next time you tee off?
 No golf scoring format creates excitement and competitiveness more than skins.
 And, it gives us amateurs the chance to experience the thrill of competitive golf every hole.

-- How To Hit A Low Golf Shot; Keep Scoring In Windy Conditions!
+- How To Hit A Low Golf Shot With a Driver

 - What Is A Good, Bad, and An Average Golf Score?